The-Web3-Compass/web3-compass-data-repository/buildlab/build-your-own-blockchain/building-the-block/creating-the-simpleblock-class.md

 ### **Code Snippet: Creating and Printing the Genesis Block**

-Add this code to the bottom of your file:
+Add this code to the bottom of your file, after the `SimpleBlock` class definition:

 ```jsx